KostasValeckas/PyLongslit/docs/sky.rst

 Sky background is the light from the sky and the atmosphere that is recorded by the detector together with the object spectrum.
-This background light covers the whole slit, and the bacground therefore shows itself as lines through the whole spatial direction (see above figures).
-The sky background consists both of strong sky lines (emission lines from the sky) and a continuum background.
+This background light covers the whole slit, and the background therefore shows itself as lines through the whole spatial direction (see above figures).
+The sky background consists of both strong sky lines (emission lines from the sky) and a continuum background.
 These sky lines/background are mixed into the object signal, and must be removed.

 -----------------------

 :ref:`Cropping of 2d spectra <crop>` ← Previous pipeline step

-Next pipeline step → :ref:`Inspecting of reduced 2d spectra <2dspec>`
+Next pipeline step → :ref:`Inspecting reduced 2d spectra <2dspec>`

 :ref:`General Notes on using the pipeline <general_notes>`

 :ref:`General info on the configuration file <conf>`